twiddlingbits/twr-wasm/docs/gettingstarted/compiler-opts.md

 See this [production note on using shared memory](../more/production.md).

 The memory is an export out of the `.wasm` into the JavaScript code.
-There is no support for automatically growing memory.

 You can change your C/C++ stack size from the default 64K with the following `wasm-ld` option.
 This example sets the stack at 128K
 ~~~